Why Did This Soldier Die In Afghanistan If We’re Not At War?Dan Doyle

 Master Sgt.
 Andrew McKenna is the third American soldier to be killed in action since all direct combat forces were removed from Afghanistan in January of this year.

-Back in the spring I wrote about the first soldier to be killed in action, Specialist John Dawson, a combat medic.
 Master Sgt.
 Pablo Ruiz of 3rd Special Forces Group died on May 4, 2015 in a non-combat related incident.
 As you may know we still have some 10,000 American military still in Afghanistan training Afghan Army and police to defend their own country more effectively.

 The attack at Camp Integrity was one of a string of attacks that Taliban forces undertook in Kabul that day.
 General Ray Odierno sent his prayers to the McKenna family during his briefing with reporters at the Pentagon last Wednesday.
 “This reminds us we have soldiers around the world doing dangerous things every single day.”
 We hear at The Veterans Site wish to send our deepest condolences to the parents, family, fellow soldiers, and friends of Master Sgt.
 Peter Andrew McKenna Jr.